 d.
 Duties of the Officers:

-a. - The President shall call and preside at meetings of the Assembly, represent the Assembly in meetings with the Dean' and Director, inform the Dean and Director of the business and recommendations of the Assembly, appoint committees, serve as a representative to any subcommittee devoted to regional campus affairs, as appropriate, and carry out business as instructed by the Assembly.
-The President, as any other member, may-vote once on any question but usually votes only when a ballot is used or to make or break a tie.
+i. - The President shall call and preside at meetings of the Assembly, represent the Assembly in meetings with the Dean' and Director, inform the Dean and Director of the business and recommendations of the Assembly, appoint committees, serve as a representative to any subcommittee devoted to regional campus affairs, as appropriate, and carry out business as instructed by the Assembly.
+The President, as any other member, may vote once on any question but usually votes only when a ballot is used or to make or break a tie.

-d.
+iv.
 The Treasurer shall collect dues and assessments, keep a record of income and expenditures, and pay bills of the Assembly.
 The records shall be available for inspection by any member.
-A committee, appointed by the President in April, shall audit the financial records prior to the close of each academic year and shall report to the Assembly.
+A member of the Faculty Assembly, appointed by the President in April, shall audit the financial records prior to the close of each academic year and shall report to the Assembly.

 Section 2.
 Elections

 The officers shall be elected by a secret vote on a ballot assembled by nominations acquired by a call of faculty assembly members by the Faculty Welfare Committee.
 The ballot shall be assembled beginning a month prior to the final Spring Semester Faculty Assembly meeting and ending three regular weekdays prior to that meeting.
 Voting will take place either online and be completed prior to the meeting or will take place at the meeting.
 A simple majority shall elect.
 A second ballot will be conducted if no candidate receives 50% plus one of the votes cast.
 The second ballot will be restricted to the two candidates who have received the highest numbers of votes.
 Results will be announced at the meeting for all contested positions.
 Uncontested candidates will be officially approved by acclamation during the meeting.

 Section 3.
 Recall